ricardogoncalves-cds/CSharp/README.md

 # CSharp

-This is my C# repository, used to store and share some code snippets.
+This is my repository for C# code snippets.